danielloosec/blog/_posts/2018-08-29-PublicWifiMyths_Part_2.markdown

 <b>Conclusion</b>

 If your data is not encrypted, it is exposed.
 If it is encrypted, then it is safe.
 Several people use the same credentials for other services.
-If an attacker gets your username and password, then they could test it against common services such as Netflix, Spotify and in some cases, even your email.
+If an attacker gets your username and password, then they could test it against common services and in some cases, even your email.
 You don't want to reset all your passwords in the event an attacker captures yours.

 [neopets.com]: http://www.neopets.com
 [EditThisCookie]: http://www.editthiscookie.com